laithsakka/Grafter/README.md

 Treefuser uses Clang libraries and by design it is built as one of Clang tools.
 The build process is not much different from a regular Clang build.
 The following instructions assumes that you are running under Linux (works for mac)

 ### Prerequisite
-Insrtructions for building TreeFuser2 is same as posted above, except:

 (1) Make sure that you have OpenFST library installed in the system. http://www.openfst.org/twiki/bin/view/FST/WebHome

 (2) Update tree-fuser/CMakeLists.txt by adding the path to OpenFST library to target_link_libraries